 All right, so then that would mean he'd have to win 127 of 172.

-So it's and on top of that, now you have everybody's gonna pull out all the stops in Indiana.
+So it's, and on top of that, now you have everybody's going to pull out all the stops in Indiana.

-There is a pro-Ted Cruz super PAC that is committed 1.6 million dollars to the state.
+There is a pro-Ted Cruz super PAC that has committed $1.6 million to the state.

-Now, Donald Trump, who has been very frugal in terms of spending money on ad campaigns, he is now committed almost a million dollars on TV and radio ads.
+Now, Donald Trump, who has been very frugal in terms of spending money on ad campaigns, he has now committed almost $1 million on TV and radio ads.

-And uh apparently Mike Pence is going to stay neutral in the contest in the race.
+And apparently, Mike Pence is going to stay neutral in the contest, in the race.

 That probably helps Trump and hurts Cruz because Cruz would desperately need and want Pence's endorsement.